There are so many myths about digital signage that installing a new system can be daunting. But really, there’s no reason to be intimidated.

 The return on investment (ROI) is always improving because the cost of hardware is always decreasing.
 A high-performance HD display and media player using turn-key software is cheaper than it’s ever been.
 Increase revenue and recoup your outlay quickly by targeting customers when it matters most, at the point of purchase.

 It might be, depending on how you use it.
 They’re certainly cheaper than their commercial-grade cousins.
 However they’re not designed for use sixteen hours a day, seven days a week and doing so could void any warranty.
 A typical consumer warranty is one year (void if used in a commercial environment).
 A commercial grade screens can be warranted for up to six years.

 Commercial screens also have many useful features their consumer cousins don’t.
 More significantly, you have a much greater range of ‘nit’ (brightness) ratings on a commercial screen.
 This is particularly important if the screen is exposed to direct sunlight.
 Your content will be almost invisible on an outdoors-facing consumer screen.
 It’s next to useless when facing the sun.
 However your message will cut through on a hi-brite commercial screen, plus they’re fully warrantied.
 Consider the old maxim of “buy cheap, buy twice”.

 Managing content is too complicated

-Thanks to advances in technology, today’s digital signage is brighter, energy efficient and more cost-effective than ever before.
-Consequently the smallest business can now use it to drive higher revenues with up to the minute messaging, meaning the ROI is both real and meaningful.
+Thanks to advances in technology, today’s digital signage is brighter, more energy efficient and more cost-effective than ever before.
+Consequently the smallest business can now use it to drive higher revenues with up to the minute messaging.
+ROI is both real and meaningful.